Getting Started with TiddlyWiki in 2026 (featuring encryption and TiddlyDesktop)🎯

 Why I’m trying TiddlyWiki

-TiddlyWiki cat logo For a long time, I’ve been looking for good knowledge and document management tools.
-Inspired by a comment on this Infinite Ink article, the 2026-April-20 release of TiddlyWiki v5.4.0, and TiddlyWiki’s built-in encryption, I’m trying TiddlyWiki (TW).1
+TiddlyWiki cat logo For a long time, I’ve been looking for good information-management tools.
+Inspired by a comment on this Infinite Ink article, the 2026-April-20 release of TiddlyWiki v5.4.0, and TiddlyWiki’s built-in encryption, I’m trying TiddlyWiki (TW).1 I’m optimistic it will become my default private note-taking and productivity tool.

 About this article

-I’ve had a hard time grokking TW and I’m writing this article to help me remember how to set it up on all my devices.
-I hope it will be useful to others too.
+I’ve had a hard time grokking TW and I’m writing this article to help me remember how to set it up.
+I hope it’s helpful to you too!
 To learn about TW, see…

 note